gumaerc-testorg/6.857-spring-2014/content/pages/syllabus.md

 We will distribute five problem sets on a biweekly basis.

 Homework should be submitted in PDF format.
-For homework involving non-trivial mathematics, students are strongly encouraged to use [LaTeX](http://www.latex-project.org/) to typeset their answers.
+For homework involving non-trivial mathematics, students are strongly encouraged to use {{% resource_link "49881af5-577d-400b-b0ef-92f80839d0d3" "LaTeX" %}} to typeset their answers.
 Homework that is difficult for the graders to read will lose points.

 Late homework will not be accepted.
 If in doubt, turn your problem set in early.
 Solutions will be distributed with corrected homework–hopefully within a week of being collected.